rohitsrao/youtube-learning/tdd_python/codemanship/03_cd_warehouse/README.md

 * Copies of 1 CD in catalouge - add copies to each CD
 * Copies of CDs not in catalouge - CD added to catalouge with copies
 * Batch of multiple CDs - add any missing CDs to catalouge, add copies to each CD

+Once you have written down the requirements, you start thinking of a failing test for each requirement.